Risks and causes of anal cancer

 Human papilloma virus (HPV)

-HPV is a common infection that gets passed from one person to another by sexual contact.
-For most people the virus causes no harm and goes away without treatment.
+HPV is a common infection that gets passed from one person to another through close skin-to-skin contact, usually during sexual activity.
+For most people the virus causes no harm and goes away on its own.

 Types of HPV

-There are many different types of HPV, most are harmless, some cause genital warts, and others can cause cancer.
+There are many different types of HPV, most are harmless.
+But some can cause genital warts, and others can increase the risk of some types of cancer.

-Of the different types of HPV, type 16 is the most common in anal cancer.
+Of the different types of HPV, type 16 is the most common type of HPV linked to anal cancer.

 Sex

-There are now vaccines to prevent HPV infection.
-All girls and boys aged 12 or 13 in the UK are routinely offered the HPV vaccine at school.
+There is a vaccine to prevent HPV infection.
+All children aged between 11 and 13 in the UK are routinely offered the HPV vaccine at school.

-These vaccines protect against the types of HPV that are most likely to cause cancers such as cervical and anal cancer.
+These vaccines protect against the types of HPV that are most likely to cause cancer such as cervical and anal cancer.
 They don’t protect against all types of HPV.

-HPV vaccination works better in people who haven’t ever had an HPV infection.
-As HPV is mostly passed on through sexual contact, the vaccination programme is offered at a young age when people are less likely to have had sexual experiences.
+The HPV vaccination works better in people who have never had an HPV infection.
+So the vaccination programme is offered at a young age, when people are less likely to have been exposed to HPV through sexual experiences.

-Men who are 45 or under and have sex with men are able to have the HPV vaccine on the NHS when they go to a sexual health clinic or HIV clinic.
+Men aged 45 or under who have sex with men, are able to have the HPV vaccine on the NHS at a sexual health clinic or HIV clinic.

 Age and gender